-But as it were, western Pennsylvania didn’t have a lot of options when it came to studying marine mammals.
+But as it were, western Pennsylvania didn’t have a lot of options when it came to studying the ocean.
 When I moved to California, I discovered Moss Landing.
 It was like discovering some great secret.
 It was perfect for me.
 So I spent the past three years (even summers!) taking all the possible classes that someone with an undergraduate in biology might have taken.
 I volunteered everywhere.
 I met tons of scientists all over the Bay just to explore my options and network.
 After three years I crossed my finger and applied.

 Q: What experiences and opportunities have shaped your path to get you where you are now?

 A: Even when I was doing things completely unrelated to marine science I felt that it taught me skills that I will use at Moss Landing.
 My undergraduate degree prepared me for a lifetime of writing.
 Working in an entrepreneurial school taught me about sacrifice and dedication.
 My job with the nonprofit consulting company taught me about grant writing and fundraising.
 I will use everything I have learned outside of marine science to succeed in the program and I think that is important for success.

 Q: What are you studying and why is it interesting and important to you?

 A: I am studying the risk of ship strikes along the coast of California.
 Part of this includes looking at how humpback whale dive and foraging behavior might be affected by the presence of large commercial vessels.
 Tagging is underway.
 Stay tuned!